Code-Institute-Submissions/TheVeganHelpdesk/ProjectREADME.md

 The images files for these needed to be square (as opposed to rectangular) in order to maintain similar dimensions as the corners were curved off to a circle.
 These were all styled the same way to maintain a visual harmony between elements.

 The background colour for each section is comprised of the main cream and green from the website with a linear gradient of 0 degrees, fading from the green of the hero image, to cream, to green, to the cream of the footer.
 The colours for the bar chart were chosen in order that they would reasonably stand out from the background, while retaining a visual link to the rest of the site.

+This was created with a mobile first attitude in mind as I was drawing on Bootstrap.
+In keeping with this, all CSS is correct for mobile devices first and where necessary, media adjustments are made for larger devices.

+---
 ## Credits

 ### - Photos